ElliottF05/3D-Graphics-Engine/README.md

 # 3D Graphics Renderer in Rust and WebAssembly

-A high-performance 3D graphics renderer built with Rust, compiled to WebAssembly, and visualized in the browser using a React and TypeScript frontend.
+A high-performance 3D graphics renderer built with Rust, compiled to WebAssembly, and displayed in the browser using a React and TypeScript frontend.
 This project explores various rendering techniques, including rasterization and ray tracing, along with interactive scene manipulation.

 [**Access the live demo right here in your browser!**](https://elliottf05.github.io/3D-Graphics/)